reTHINK-project/specs/group-communication/readme.md

 ## 1. Overall Architecture

-In summury, star topology having an intermediary media server seems to be a good candidate for scalable group communication.
+<p align="justify">In summury, star topology having an intermediary media server seems to be a good candidate for scalable group communication.
 This start topology, decribes H2H WebRTC group communication between reTHINK users.
-Therefore, hyperties running on runtime browsers can exchange signaling descriptions between each other and the media server through reTHINK edge server.
+Therefore, hyperties running on runtime browsers can exchange signaling descriptions between each other and the media server through reTHINK edge server.</p>

 Moreover,in order to exchange signaling descriptions with this intermediary media server, reTHINK runtime nodejs [dev-runtime-nodejs](https://github.com/reTHINK-project/dev-runtime-nodejs) is justified choice for exchanging WebRTC signaling.
 In addition, runtime nodejs is a fully conform with reTHINK specs.